 - Severe outbursts, aggressive tendencies, and mood swings

-- Failing academic performance/ lack of interest in academics
+- Failing academic performance or lack of interest in academics

 - Withdrawing from family and friends or avoiding activities they once enjoyed